-- 7. A criminal background check will be required for all potential employees to include employees who will provide direct care to CLTC participants and all administrative/office employees (office employees required to have background checks include: administrator, office manager, supervisor, and persons named on organizational chart in management positions).
-All criminal background checks must include all data for the individual.
-The criminal background check must include statewide (South Carolina) data.
+7. A SLED criminal background check is required for all employees prior to hire and at least every two years thereafter to include employees who will provide direct care to CLTC participants and all administrative/office employees (office employees required to have SLED background checks include: administrator, office manager, supervisor, and persons named on organizational chart in management positions).
+All SLED criminal background checks must include all data for the individual.
+The SLED criminal background check must include statewide (South Carolina) data.
 The statewide data must include South Carolina and any other state or states the worker has resided in within the prior ten (10) years.
 Potential employees must not have prior convictions or have pled no contest (nolo contendere) to crimes related to theft, abuse, neglect, or exploitation of a child or a vulnerable adult for child or adult abuse, neglect or mistreatment, or a criminal offense similar in nature to the crimes listed in S.C.
 Code Section 43-35-10 et seq.
-Potential employees with non-violent felonies dating back ten (10) or more years can provide services to CLTC participants under the following circumstances: - Participant/responsible party must be notified of the employee's criminal background, i.e., felony conviction, year of conviction.
+Potential employees with non-violent felonies dating back ten (10) or more years can provide services to CLTC participants under the following circumstances:

-• Documentation signed by the participant/responsible party acknowledging awareness of the employee's criminal background and agreement to attend the center must be placed in the participant record.
+- Participant/responsible party must be notified of the employee's SLED criminal background, i.e., felony conviction, year of conviction. - Documentation signed by the participant/responsible party acknowledging awareness of the employee's SLED criminal background and agreement to attend the center must be placed in the participant record.